xd009642/xd-tts/slides/historic_systems.typ

   - A statistical model of speech based on Hidden Markov Models
   - Implementations typically use HTK - a C library
-  - Was state of the art pre-deep learning.
+  - Was state-of-the-art pre-deep learning.
   - Duration modelling is tricky!
 ]